Professor Catrin H Williams BA (Wales), PhD (Cantab), FLSW

 - The Gospel of John

-I supervise a number of postgraduate research students, whose topics include the following:
+I supervise the dissertations of a number of postgraduate research students, whose topics include the following:

 - The Letter to the Hebrews and Jewish Mysticism (completed)

 - The Retelling of the Story of Israel in the Gospel of John (completed)

 - Narrative Traditioning and Allusive Gesturing: Perpetua Reconsidered (completed)

 - Jesus Caesar: A Roman Reading of John 18:28-19:22 (completed)

 - The ‘Agency’ Motif in the Gospel of John

 - Composite Allusions in the Gospel of John

 - Death, Resurrection and the Combat Myth in the Gospel of John

 - A Social Memory Reading of John 4